 Start Using Power BI Now

-These are our top three reasons why you and your organization should be using Power BI in order to help drive your organization forward, enable strategic decision making, and master effective data storytelling.
+These are our top three reasons why you and your organization should be using Power BI reports to help drive your organization forward, enable strategic decision making and master effective data storytelling.